Best Buddies program helps high school students maintain connection during pandemic

 “All of my students became more confident and independent than they had been pre-covid,” Wilson said.
 “Before, they needed help logging on, and now they log on by themselves and use the programs on their own.”

-Reimagining the club and keeping it going during the pandemic was crucial to participants.
+Reimagining the club, which has operated since 2010, and keeping it going during the pandemic was crucial to participants.

 Jenny Holsinger said her 19-year-old daughter Maddie, who has autism and is a senior at Yorktown, has participated in Best Buddies since her freshman year.
 Holsinger said she worried that when the pandemic hit, her daughter would lose touch with people in the program.
 Having it online has been a lifesaver, Holsinger said.